National Flower of India: The Story Behind India's Beloved Lotus Flower

 The National Flower of India is the Lotus.
 India’s national flower is the water lily, or lotus, a member of the Nymphaea family of aquatic plants.
 The broad, floating petals and symmetrically arranged petals of the large, eye-catching pink blossoms convey an air of elegance and tranquillity.

 Since Hindus, who represent a significant percentage of the Indian population, hold them in high regard, plenty of legends, religious mythology, and folklore surround them.
-It is thought to represent victory, honor, longevity, and good fortune.
+It is thought to represent victory, honour, longevity, and good fortune.
 Lotus is a symbol of survival and purity of heart, mind, and spirit in all situations.
 It can re-germinate for thousands of years and can live in both freshwater shallow waters and muddy wetlands.

 Why is Lotus the National Flower of India?